 How To Take Care Of Yourself While Caring For Others

-How to take care of yourself while taking care of others leaves absolutely no room for victim energy.
+How to take care of yourself while caring for others frees you from victim energy.

-If you are a mother of young children, taking care of the elderly, a single mom, or in another situation where others are dependent upon you, developing the skill of knowing how to take care of yourself while caring for others is vitally important.
+If you’re a mother of young children, taking care of the elderly, a single mom, or in another situation where others are dependent upon you, developing the skill of knowing how to take care of yourself while caring for others is vitally important.

-If you don’t you will get lost in the maze of others needs and lose your identity.
+If you don’t you’ll get lost in the maze of others needs and lose your identity.
 Your health both physically and emotionally will be affected too.

 You don’t live in isolation, though sometimes you may think you do.
-The fact is, we are all interconnected.
+The fact is, we’re all interconnected.
 Probably more than we realize.
 Our lives are dependent upon all of us providing services for each other.

-Your children and elderly parents are counting on your love and support.
-This is a beautiful thing and part of the cycles of life.
+Your children, elderly parents and those you provide a service for are counting on your love and support.
+This is a beautiful thing and part of what makes life meaningful.

 The skill of knowing how to take care of yourself while caring for others has great benefits no matter what the situation.

 Knowing how to take care of yourself while caring for others needs to be developed and constantly practiced and kept in check.
-Keeping self-care as part of your focus when being a care giver is not easy.
-But it is necessary if you are to care for others in a way that is authentic, loving and true.
+Keeping self-care as part of your focus when being a caregiver is not easy.
+But it’s necessary if you are to care for others in a way that is authentic, loving and true.

 Take Care of Yourself by Asking for Help